 Claranet (opens in new tab) is a top European provider with more than 20 years’ experience in delivering managed IT services to businesses around the world.

-The company manages multiple data centres, with five available for colocation.
+The company manages multiple data centers, with five available for colocation.
 Your London options are Global Switch London East, Telecity Harbour Exchange Square and Telecity Sovereign House, and there are also centres in Hoddesdon (Hertfordshire) and Manchester.

 Claranet doesn't try to compete with others for the lowest advertised price (in fact, it doesn't advertise a price at all – you have to contact the company and ask for a quote).
 There are no almost useless 1U plans, for instance: you must choose a quarter, half or full rack.
 As of late, the colocation page redirects to Hybrid Cloud section, so there might be some changes for colocation services.